Showrin/design-pattern/README.md

 ## Procedure: Factory Design Pattern

 > **By analayzing the given interface, it seems to be following the Factory Design Pattern.
-Here's the procedure for creating `Car` and `Plane` class, using this design pattern.**
+Here's the procedure of creating `Car` and `Plane` class, using this design pattern.**

 <br/>